What are the most popular Pins on Pinterest? And more importantly, what can brands learn from them?

 How to Find (Relevant) Trending Posts

 You’ll need a business account to get started.

 In case you’re wondering, the sign-up process is quite easy: you need a business name and an email.
 Once you have an account set up, you can look at audience insights, which breaks down your followers, as well as Pinterest users in general.

 What’s nice about this is that you can check out what’s trending at any given moment and click on the categories that apply to your brand.

 Meaning, you’re not left searching for a way you can start working recipes into your content strategy.

 According to Pinterest’s 2019 forecast report, Pinners took to the platform to learn more about traveling by bus, small-town getaways, and zero-waste travel.

-Regardless of whether the focus is on sustainability or unique getaways—like this reported travel trend involving seeking out dilapidated castles—it’s all about inspiring your audience with compelling visuals that get visitors thinking about their next adventure.
+Regardless of whether the focus is on sustainability or unique getaways, it’s all about inspiring your audience with compelling visuals that get visitors thinking about their next adventure.